SMA Type 1, also known as Floppy Baby Syndrome, severe Infantile Spinal Muscular Atrophy

 and Werdnigg Hoffman Disease, is the most severe form of the disease and is generally picked up by the time a child reaches 6 months old.
 It is also the biggest genetic killer of under 2's in the UK.

-Although a life expectancy of 2 years can be given, around 80% of children sadly pass away before their first birthday.
 Muscle weakness can result in problems with feeding, swallowing, breathing and moving.
-A common cold can easily turn into pneumonia which can result in respiratory failure.
+A common cold can easily turn into pneumonia which can sometimes result in respiratory failure.

 Because children with SMA are 'tummy breathers' it is important to sit them in a position which allows them to breathe easily (ideally around 30-40 degrees).
 This can cause a problem whilst travelling in a traditional car seat, and as such we would recommend the use of a more specialist seat which we can provide for you.